middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## 7 May 1857 & 17 June 1857

-Copy of a Resolution of the Inner Temple Bench Table concerning agreement with the Middle Temple's resolution regarding the Police of the Temple and the City of London Police.\
+Copy of a Resolution of the Inner Temple Bench Table concerning agreement with the Middle Temple's resolution regarding the Police of the Temple and the City of London Police.<br>
 On the 7th May Middle Temple agrees to consolidate the Inn’s police under one head and to allow in the City police, under the proviso that Inner Temple has no objections, and moves to form a committee to put this into effect.
 In a clear sign that the issue was a contentious one, the 17th June sees Inner temple agreeing to the consolidation, but defers the decision on the City police.
 <param ve-image
        label="Resolution, 7th May 1857"